Gear Guide: Sleeping & Camp

 Sleeping Bags

-The sleeping bag can be a very personal choice, but I have loved my Nemo Forte bag for its softness, good temperature regulation, and zero clamminess, even in a fully zipped tent.
+The sleeping bag can be a very personal choice.
+Having tried down sleeping bags in the past, I can now say that I vastly prefer high quality synthetics, such as my beloved Nemo Forte bag for its soft and comfy shell fabric, excellent temperature regulation, and zero clamminess, even in a fully zipped tent.
 (I love it so much I also use it to hang out on my porch on chilly evenings.)

 Bags come with hoods, phone pockets, a range of temperature ratings, and and zippered “gills” that can be used for precise temperature regulation on the fly.